 - Coat racks.

 Both the flag case and picture frame are kept closed (“locked”) by magnetic child proof furniture locks.
 To a person not knowing what they are looking at, they are just seeing a picture frame or a wooden flag decoration.
-But the owner would know where to place the magnet in order to unlock the hidden compartments.
+But the owner would know where to place the magnet to unlock the hidden compartments.
 If you’re looking for added security, there are optional RFID electronic locks that you can have your items outfitted with.

 The 8” x 10” picture frame is designed so that it can be placed on a table/surface or installed into a wall.
 While a little bulky looking, the design is not all that distracting to a casual observer if the unit is sitting out in the open.
 When mounted in a wall, cutting away the drywall, the frame looks like a frame.
 Using the included magnetic key, the user can unlock the frame and then they are able to slide open the face away from the storage compartment.
 High grade drawer slides are used to facilitate this action.
 Within the frame, users are greeted with high density foam, that can easily be cut to create a custom fit for whatever you may want to put inside.
 The 8” x 10” frame has ample space to house even some large frame semi-automatic firearms, giving 8” x 12” in area to work with.

 The flag cases that Liberty Home Concealment offers are really cool.
-There are dozens of size and style configurations.
+There are dozens of sizes and style configurations.
 As far as being able to show any guests or visitors your patriotic side, these cases deliver.
 The version discussed here is the “small” two compartment version, with a 13” x 10” compartment where the stars are.
 And 28.5” x 8” compartment where the lower bars are.
 Between the two compartments, an impressive amount of items can be hidden within.
 Full frame semi-autos, large revolvers, magazines galore, flashlights, use your imagination.
 There is one magnetic lock that keeps the small upper compartment closed.
 Once gaining entry and opening the upper compartment, you are able to open the lower section.
 The hardware used appears to be high quality cabinet hinges, not some cheesy plastic stuff.

 If you’re like many gun owners, your needs are varied.
 When you need the accessibility of having your firearm stowed away in a drawer, but the security and the secrecy of what may be hiding in plain sight, concealment furniture might be for you.
 Throw in the optional RFID lock and you have an added layer of security.
 Mess up on cutting your foam or need another piece to change things up on the inside?
 Not a problem, they sell extra foam should you need it.
 After having a chance to put my hands on and test out these products, I can say they are impressive, and exactly what they advertise themselves to be, quality and cost effective.
 Perhaps best of all, made in the USA!

-If you’re interested in Liberty Home Concealment and their products you can visit them on the web at:
+If you’re interested in Liberty Home Concealment and their products, you can visit them on the web at:

 Or contact them: